Breakfast Pizza – 23 g Fruit – 15 g Juice Milk

 Milk - Carb Counts:

-The Free/Reduced meal application will be available on July 5, 2022.
+The Free/Reduced meal application will be available on July 1, 2023.
 It can be completed online (www.ezmealapp.com) or by printing and filling out the paper copy below and returning it to Nutrition Services.
+If filling out the paper form below, please be sure to complete ALL pages (nutrition application and disclosure).
+Thank you!

 Federal Law states that all meals served in a public school are to be paid for in advance.
 Make sure your student has money in their account if they are eating school breakfast or lunch.
 At this time, Shawnee Heights does not participate in the free snack milk program.
 If snack milk is offered at your school, the student will be charged $.50 a day for a carton of milk; this amount is not covered by the free and reduced lunch program.